sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/search_results_aggregations.md

 Running aggregations by author is only allowed for type:diff and type:commit queries, which are likely not to complete within a 2-second timeout.
 You can trigger an explicit search with no timeout, or you can refine your query using a single-repo filter (like `repo:^github\.com/sourcegraph/sourcegraph$`) in order to bypass this.

+### Structural searches

+Structural searches are slow and aggregations are unlikely to complete within a 2-second timeout for such searches.
+You can try to trigger an explicit aggregation for such cases.